isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Rockclimbing.md

 experience allows the newcomers to get a taste of bouldering, with some deciding to pursue the sport further with us or on their own.</p>
 <p>The team collaborates with an external vendor to organise the Inter-Schools
-Bouldering Championships, where they take on various auxiliary roles such as registration, safety oversight, and emceeing.
+Bouldering Championship, where they take on various auxiliary roles such as registration, safety oversight, and emceeing.
 Through this event, they gain valuable insights into the behind-the-scenes efforts required to organise competitions, fostering appreciation for those who go the extra mile.</p>